RZRZR/diyiot.xyz/docs/thoughts/internetcitizen.md

 **Brief**: To explore handle(s) as an embodied exchange between human and object, in relation to a specific task and for a particular context.

-**Audience**: To help new internet users handle online interactions.
+**Intent/Audience**: To help new internet users handle online interactions.
 To remind existing users.

 **Disclaimer**: This is not a guide to start using the internet, it's a nudge to be a better internet citizen.